Buy house in Chiang Mai: Our Legal Guide for Foreigners

-This article serves as a comprehensive legal guide for foreign individuals wishing to buy a house in Chiang Mai, describing in detail each legally compliant method, the necessary procedural steps, and the legal due diligence that must be undertaken to secure the transaction.
+This article serves as a comprehensive legal guide for individuals who wish to buy a house in Chiang Mai as a foreigner.
+It explains each legally compliant option.
+It also outlines the procedural steps involved and highlights the due diligence required to secure a transaction that remains enforceable and compliant with Thai law.

 Table of Contents